Linear algebra libraries

 zdot = np.sin(x) - self.b * z

-There are few details of our class implementation that we highlight.
-First, the Thomas equations are implemented as a class, and we set the parameter is set as an attribute of the class.
-Since is a physical property of the system, it will get set when we first instantiate the class.
+We will implement the Thomas equations as a class, and we set the parameter is set as an attribute of the class.
+Since is a physical property of the system, it will get set as an attribute when we first instantiate the class.

-.
-This is a special method name in Python, and it allows us to use the class as if it were a function, the same way that we would use a function in other programming languages.
+We also implement a special method named __call__.
+This is a special method name in Python, and it allows us to use the class as if it were a function.

 While we’ve set up the Thomas model as a class, we haven’t yet specified how we want to solve the ODE find the solution to the initial value problem.
-For now, we’ll cheat and use a built-in solver scipy.integrate.solve_ivp
+For now, we’ll cheat and use a built-in solver scipy.integrate.solve_ivp.
+This built-in solver has the following signature:

 thomas_model = ThomasModel()